rapidspeciation/biodiversity_genomics_course/exercises/04_variant_calling.md

 bcftools view -H -r scaffold_105_ctg1:1-300 sara_sapho.vcf.gz
 ```

-Here the `-r` flag specfies the region of the genome to examine.
+Here the `-r` flag specifies the region of the genome to examine.
 We can achieve the same effect by specifying the base pair coordinates

 Now you're probably wondering what exactly all this data actually means.
 Let's explore in a bit more detail.